Skip to content

 Where NICAP lobbied Washington and cultivated military contacts, APRO built an international field investigation network.
 Coral Lorenzen, who grew up in the American Southwest and had a personal sighting as a nine-year-old child in 1934, recognised early that the phenomenon was global.
 She built a network of correspondents and field investigators across South America, particularly in Brazil and Argentina, where some of the most dramatic close encounter cases of the 1950s and 1960s were being reported.
 No other American organisation had this reach.

-The APRO Bulletin ran continuously from 1952 until the organisation's dissolution in 1988, following Jim Lorenzen's death in 1986 and Coral's in 1988.
-The Bulletin published field investigation reports, case analyses, scientific commentary, and editorial analysis across its 36-year run.
+The Bulletin ran continuously from 1952 until the organisation's dissolution in 1988, following Jim Lorenzen's death in 1986 and Coral's in 1988.
+It published field investigation reports, case analyses, scientific commentary, and editorial analysis across its 36-year run.
 Its tone was scientific but not rigid: the Lorenzens were willing to investigate cases involving occupant encounters and physiological effects that more conservative organisations dismissed.

 Scientific Advisory Board